ShawonAshraf/new-blog/content/2019-05-29-swift-associated-type-generic/index.md

 ---

 ### Before we dig deep, Protocols!
 Swift introduced this new paradigm called POP or `Protocol Oriented Programming`.
 For people new to Swift, especially those coming from an OOP heavy language like Java or C#, Protocols may seem somewhat like interfaces.
 At least that's what it seems from a quick look.
-Protocols are actually an entirely different kind of animal from Interfaces when it comes to implementation. (*Not to mention the added benefits that Protocols bring.)*
+Protocols are actually an entirely different kind of animal from Interfaces when it comes to implementation. (*Not to mention the added benefits Protocols bring.)*

 Let's say you want to have a Protocol with a method that adds two numbers and returns the sum.
 For now, let's just consider that we'll be adding `Int` type numbers only.